CUPE 3902: History

 The predecessor of CUPE 3902 was the first graduate employee union to receive certification by a Labour Relations Board in North America.
-Prior to the certification by the Ontario Labour Relations Board in 1973, graduate employees in Canada had no representation in negotiating the terms and conditions of work.
-As of 2006, most graduate student employees in English Canadian universities have been unionized.
+Prior to the certification by the Ontario Labour Relations Board in 1974, graduate employees in Canada had no representation in negotiating the terms and conditions of work.
+As of 2006, most graduate student employees in English Canadian universities had been unionized.

 Organizing drive

-In 1973, the University administration recommended a 6% salary increase for all academic staff except TAs.
+In 1973?, the University administration recommended a 6% salary increase for all academic staff except TAs.
 The Graduate Students' Union (GSU) tried to get the University Administration to bargain with them, but the Administration refused.
-And so, on June 6, 1973 a group of 7 TAs met to form what became CUPE 3902.
-Together with a band of volunteers and with the financial support of the GSU (which paid the salary of an organizer), they organized to form a trade union, the first for student academic workers in Canada.

-Prior to certification, there were some 444 pay categories for TAs at the University of Toronto.
-Members could be fired without cause, and had no avenue for appeal.
-Hiring was, in many cases, an exercise in patronage.
+And so, on June 6, 1971? a group of 7 TAs met to form what became CUPE 3902.
+They organized to form a trade union for student academic workers in Canada.
+Prior to certification, members could be fired without cause, and had no avenue for appeal.
 The drive for a Union first met with success at Victoria College.
 The TAs at Victoria were granted a certificate as Local One, Graduate Assistants' Association (GAA).
-Since the Arts Departments were transferred from the Colleges to the University in 1974, the Victoria unit ceased to have any employees.
+Since the Arts Departments were transferred from the Colleges to the University in 1974?, the Victoria unit ceased to have any employees.
 As a result a Collective Agreement was never entered into and representation rights lapsed.
-At the same time, the centre of energy shifted to the main U of T campus.
-Local Two, GAA, was certified in 1975 after a long legal battle and a certification vote.
+Local Two, GAA, was certified in 1974 after a legal battle and a certification vote.

 Negotiations begin

 The first collective agreement (1975-1977) reduced the 444 pay categories to three.
 Hiring procedures were established and a grievance procedure was formulated to solve problems and to settle disputes and differences of opinion between TAs and course instructors and the Administration.
-The establishment of these norms respecting graduate student employment was a first in Canada.